RobyRew/Lenovo-Ideapad-Flex-5-14IIL05_Hackintosh_OpenCore/README.md

 # Hackintosh Guide for **Lenovo Ideapad Flex 5-14IIL05**
 **This guide it's updated to OpenCore 0.8.4 and tested on my sister's device with macOS Big Sur, Monterrey and Ventura**

-*Archived because my sister didn't wanted because touch screen isn't working, this is a Workings EFI that if you want you could mantain your self, but for my part is Over, sorry.*

 <!-- START shields -->
 <div>
     <!-- downloads -->